IRELAND'S WILD ATLANTIC WAY

 A $250 non-refundable deposit is required for each traveler to secure the booking.

-Cancellations, less the trip deposit ($250), are refundable until 90 days from departure.
+Cancellations, less the trip deposit ($250), are refundable up to 90 days before trip start.
 Please refer to the full Payment Plan for details.
-We do allow for last minute transfers of the same gender for a $150 admin fee.
-Please notify us immediately in the case of a transfer.

 Trip protection-style travel insurance that includes travel medical coverage is required for all trips with Traverse.
 The coverage must have a minimum $200,000 of medical coverage and include injury, medical, evacuation, and repatriation.
 Most domestic US health insurance plans do not cover international travel claims or provide a global network of contracted doctors and facilities.
 We want to make sure you are covered in case of an emergency or non-emergency illness or injury while abroad.
 Trip protection coverage protects the investment of your trip, including benefits for items such as trip interruption, trip cancellation, delays, baggage and personal effects, and more.
 We do not have a required coverage amount, but typically coverage is based on your trip costs.
 We partner with Wanderwell, a B-Corp Certified provider who can offer both Travel Medical and Trip Protection.
 If you choose to purchase through Wanderwell, you can buy the trip protection directly from our Traverse Journeys partner page provided in your Welcome Pack, and a portion of your purchase will be donated to WeForest through 1% For the Planet to aid with carbon offset for your trip.
 With Wanderwell, the TripProtector Classic and TripProtector Preferred plans meet our minimum requirements for coverage.
 Once insurance is obtained, a copy must be sent to Traverse.
 Failure to provide proof of insurance within 30 days of booking will result in trip booking suspension until proof of insurance has been provided.